 Symposia address critical or cutting-edge marine conservation topics proposed by a facilitator.
 Closed special symposia talks will be 10 to 12 minutes with time reserved at the end for discussion.
 Presenters will be required to submit an individual abstract for an oral presentation or poster during the Call for Abstracts.
 Abstracts submitted to closed special symposia must be accompanied by the session code provided by the symposium organizer.
-All symposium organizers and presenters must register by the early registration, April 27, 2020.
+All symposium organizers and presenters must register by 23:59 9 July (unless a late submission).
 Further details on scheduling, specific times, dates, and locations of accepted symposia will be shared soon so stay tuned for details!

 Accepted IMCC6 Special Symposia (closed):